Soul Fatigue

 So Bloodborne has me in a new dilemma.
 Do I put up with the irritating nature of the obscure design choices for the sake of hoping to understand on my own and experience that dopamine rush of "figuring it out"?
 Or, do I cheapen my experience by just looking up the answer online for the sake of trying to make progress and to give myself the extra bit of understanding I may be lacking?
 Right now, I'm leaning towards the latter, just because I desperately want a reason to like this game more than I do and it may be my only option at this point.

 With how little I am currently enjoying Bloodborne, any talks of a possible sequel in the future do nothing to excite me.
 There's a possibility that it may all just suddenly click later, as that is what happened when I played the original Dark Souls, but I'm not holding my breath.
-The new game that From Software just announced seems promising, but there was also Nioh, a game that came out last year and already did the samurai Souls treatment.
+The new game that From Software just announced seems promising, but there was also Nioh, a game that came out last year and already did the Samurai Souls treatment.
 Perhaps there's more acrobatic drama in Sekiro, and they do love injecting some creative horror into their games, but I'll have to wait and see if it's worth my enthusiasm.

 Soul Fatigue: Remastered